 When to go to the ER with stomach pain.

-- Accompanied by a high fever
+- Pain associated with a high fever

-- Localized to one particular area
+- Pain localized to one particular area

 - Right lower quadrant could indicate appendicitis

 - Right upper quadrant could indicate cholecystitis or a gallbladder infection

 - Left lower quadrant could indicate diverticulitis or a colon infection

 Is there ever a good time to have diarrhea?
 You may not think so, but diarrhea can be a clue to help you and your doctor rule out a more serious issue.